top of page

 Sweetshrub is pollinated by beetles in a process known as cantharophily.
 Cantharophilous plants, or those primarily pollinated by beetles, have flowers that share common characteristics, such as a bowl shape with exposed sexual organs; no distinction between the petals and sepals; a large and solitary form with radial symmetry; and a strong fruity odor.
 One study (McCormack, Holt, 1979) found that the flowers’ volatile oils mimic the odor produced by a fungi that attracts beetles.
 The flowers are shaped to allow beetles an easy entrance.
 Once inside, it’s difficult for the beetles to escape without transferring pollen.
 When the flower has been pollinated, the petals draw back and up, allowing the beetles to exit.

-Sweetbush is native to the southeastern United States.
+Sweetshrub is native to the southeastern United States.
 In Ohio, the Department of Natural Resources lists it as presumed extirpated, which means no natural populations have been documented since 2000.
 The genus name comes from the Greek words kalyx, meaning “calyx,” and Anthos, meaning “flower.”
 The specific epithet means “of Florida.”
-Sweetshrub is largely maintenance free when sited in an area where it’s free to sucker and spread.
-Plant it 3 to 5 feet from other shrubs to give it adequate room to grow.
-To shape specimen plants, prune immediately after flowering and remove outer suckers to control spread.
-Shrubs are easy to transplant, ideally after the leaves have dropped in fall or winter.
-Rooted suckers may be detached from the main plant and replanted.

 Plant Characteristics:

-Achieves best growth in part sun and tolerates full sun.
+Achieves best growth in part sun; tolerates full sun and shade.

 Reddish-brown, 2” flowers bloom at the ends of short branchlets in spring and occasionally during summer.
+Petals and sepals (tepals) are straplike.
 Seed capsules are 1-2” long and turn from green to brown and black.
 They contain numerous seeds and persist throughout winter.

-Slightly rough, ovate to elliptic, dark green leaves have pale green undersides and are 3-6" long and 2-3” wide with slightly angled tips.
+Slightly rough, ovate to elliptic, dark green leaves have pale gray/green undersides and are 3-6" long and 2-3” wide with slightly angled tips.
 Fall color is rich yellow, then brown.

 Multi-trunked form can be trained to grow with one or several trunks to form a specimen plant.
 Young stems are reddish, and mature bark is gray.